- Hand, Foot, and Mouth Disease

 Children usually become infected with the virus from other children in an fecal-oral pattern; that is, infection is acquired from exposure to infected fecal material or oral secretions (nasal discharge, saliva, etc.).

-The incubation period (time between exposure and symptoms) is usually five days.
+The incubation period (time between exposure and symptoms) is usually 5 days.

 What Is the Treatment for Chickenpox vs. Hand, Foot, and Mouth Disease?